 The relationship between meteorological conditions and particle levels is not clear.
 As wind speed increase particle levels reduce.
 The monitor at the Market site is in a street canyon which reduces the dispersion/dilution of particles.
-As wind passes over the top of the buildings an eddying effect occurs which causes circular dispersion .
-See Appendix 6 for the importance of weather on air quality.
+As wind passes over the top of the buildings an eddying effect occurs which causes circular dispersion9.
 In dry conditions wind may also re-suspend particles increasing levels.
+Also increased wind speed suspends sea salt and sand particles which can be moved inland causing elevated results.
+See Appendix 6 for the importance of weather on air quality

 The European Union reference method for measurement uses of a gravimetric (filter based) system to measure compliance; the UK has suggested that its preferred Tapered Element Oscillating Microbalance (TEOM) measuring devices are adequate if the results are multiplied by up to 1.3 (30%).
 Although the Osiris is not as accurate as the TEOM or gravimetric particle measurement methods it provides useful indicative results.
-See Appendix 3 for the Relationship between the European transfer reference samplers and other PM10 sampling methods
+See Appendix 3 for the Relationship between the European transfer reference sampler and other PM10 sampling methods 12

 1. Air Pollution Bandings: As a running 24 Hour mean Market (days) Havre Des Pas

-Low Air Pollution: <50 μg/m3 259 287
+Low Air Pollution: <50 μg/m3 278 309

-Moderate Air Pollution: 50 - 74 μg/m3 18 3
+Moderate Air Pollution: 50 - 74 μg/m 3 20 9

-High Air Pollution: 75 - 99 μg/m3 5 0
+High Air Pollution: 75 - 99 μg/m 3 11 1

-Very High Air Pollution: >= 100 μg/m3 0 0
+Very High Air Pollution: >= 100 μg/m 3 0 0

-According to the above bandings air pollution levels were low at both sites but there were 20 and 14 days of moderate pollution respectively with 3 days of high air pollution at the Havre Des Pas site.
+According to the above bandings air pollution levels were low at both sites for much of the year but there were 20 and 9 days of moderate pollution with 11 days and 1 day of high air pollution respectively.
+No incidents of very high air pollution were recorded.
 See Appendix 2 for explanation of the terms low moderate high and very high air pollution.

-Market Havre Des Pas 2.
-24 Hour daily mean : 50 μg/m3 not to be exceeded more than 35 times per calendar year by 2004 and 7 times per calendar year by 2010.
-23 3
+Market Havre Des Pas

+2. 24 Hour daily mean : 50 μg/m3 not to be exceeded more than 35 times per calendar year by 2004 and 7 times per calendar year by 2010.
+31 10

+2 Octor den Veen Annuel

 3. Calendar Year Annual

-Mean: 40 μg/m3 (Stage 2: 21.80 (290
+Mean: 40 μg/m3 (Stage 2: 32.5 (309

-20 μg/m3 ) days) 31.66 (282 days)
+20 μg/m3) days) 27.3 (319 days)

-The tables above show that $PM{10}$ particle results exceeded the 24 Hour daily mean of $50\mu g/m3$ three times at Havre Des Pas.
-This did not exceed the 35 allowable exceedances to be achieved by the end of 2005 or the 7 exceedances to be achieved by end of December $2010^{11/12}$ .
-There were twenty three exceedances at the Market site which also did not exceed the 35 allowable exceedances to be achieved by the end of 2005 but did exceed the 7 exceedances allowed per year to be achieved by end of December 2010.
+The tables above show that PM{10} particle results exceeded the 24 Hour daily mean of 50μg/m3 31 times at the market and 10 times at Havre Des Pas.
+This did not exceed the 35 allowable exceedances to be achieved by the end of 2005 but did exceed the 7 exceedances to be achieved by end of December 2010^{13/14}.
 Stage 2 limits allow only 7 exceedances of 24 Hour daily mean 50μg/m3 per year however this limit is under review.